tw-mosip/inji-wallet/docs/presentation-during-issuance.md

 **Answer:** Consent should be handled in Wallet as it is a business context and Wallet interacts with the user.

-3. Will there be any case where a consumer Wallet wants to support only standard auth flow and not redirect to web flow or vice versa?
+1. Will there be any case where a consumer Wallet wants to support only standard auth flow and not redirect to web flow or vice versa?

    - If yes, then we can accept one more param in the constructor to indicate if redirect to web flow is to be supported or not. (isRedirectToWebInteractionSupported: Boolean = true)
    - If no, then we can merge both into one class as mentioned above.

+2. Why PresentationDuringIssuanceHandler takes only selectCredentialsForPresentation and signVerifiablePresentation callbacks only in constructor? what about holderId, signatureSuite, trustedVerifiers and shouldValidateClient?

+   - Because these are the only 2 wallet specific callbacks required for presentation interaction.
+   - signature suite and holderId will be extracted from the selected credentials by taking the very first credential's details
+   - TrusterVerifiers and shouldValidateClient inputs are removed now
+   - In VCI client library - When calling authenticateVerifier method of OVP library, trustedVerifiers is passed as empty list and shouldValidateClient is false
+   - Considering when we reach the Presentation interaction, the Issuer (now the Verifier in Presentation interaction) is already trusted as part of earlier steps
+     - TrustedVerifiers is empty list because we are skipping the client validation of pre-registered Verifiers in this flow
+     - shouldValidateClient is false
+     - Additionally, In OVP library, if shouldValidateClient is false, unsigned VP request from pre-registered verifiers will be allowed.
+Note that, Pre-registered verifiers with signed VP request is still not possible here.
+   - TODO: (later) To support pre-registered client id with signed request in the VP request, get the jwks_uri from the issuer metadata (issuer host) to get the public key for verifying signed VP request

+3. Why is AuthorizationMethod exposed to consumer wallet and not AuthorizationMethodHandler?

+   - Because AuthorizationMethod is the abstraction which holds the wallet specific callbacks required for different interaction types.
+   - AuthorizationMethodHandler is internal to the library which maps to the respective handler and calls authorizeUser based on the interaction type.
-1. abstract - AuthorizationMethod - exposed to consumers -> consumer wants to use as AuthorizationMethod.RedirectToWeb
+   - abstract - AuthorizationMethod - exposed to consumers -> consumer wants to use as AuthorizationMethod.RedirectToWeb
-1. internal - AuthorizationMethodHandler - library maps to the respective handler and call authorizeUser based on
+   - internal - AuthorizationMethodHandler - library maps to the respective handler and call authorizeUser based on
+   - This way, we are hiding the internal implementation details from consumer wallet and making the interface simpler for them.

+4. Other scenarios (not part of this PDI scope)
+   - In credential offer - Issuer initiated issuance flow (QR code) - show issuer host as well in consent shown to user.
+Credential offer + trusted issuer - no consent required again

-# Proposal for AuthorizationMethod abstraction
+# Tech details for AuthorizationMethod abstraction

 ⭐ Public API (What user sees)

+kotlin:

 ```kotlin
 sealed class AuthorizationMethod {